psheehan/pdspy/docs/fitting.rst

 You can find a basic configuration file in the pdspy bin directory (`config_template.py <https://github.com/psheehan/pdspy/blob/master/bin/config_template.py>`_) as an example, and I think it should be close to what you’ll want for your application.
 The visibilities dictionary requests a bunch of information about the visibility data.
 The things in particular you’ll want to update are:

-**file:** the HDF5 visibility files the were created above.
+**file:** Either the MS file for your dataset, or the HDF5 visibility files the were created above.
 Can list as many as you’d like, I just put in 2 as an example.
 (All of the entries in the visibilities dictionary should be lists with the same number of elements).

 **freq/lam:** The frequency/wavelength of the observations.
 Freq should be a string, lam a number.

 **x0/y0:** If the data is far off-center, these are initial corrections to approximately center the data.
-I believe positive x0 means west and positive y0 is south (i.e. perfectly backwards; a relic of not catching the problem until I was in too deep).
+Positive x0 means east (i.e. to the left in a CASA image) and positive y0 is north (i.e. up in a CASA image).

 **image_file:** every HDF5 file should have a corresponding FITS image to show the best fit model over.
 All of the other image_* parameters correspond to values from the image: pixelsize, npix